tom-howard/com2009/docs/labs/assignment1/part2.md

     [Return here if you need a reminder on how to find the answers to these questions (TODO: link to part 1)]().

-In Part 1 you also learnt how to find out more about this particular message typo, using the `ros2 interface show` command:
+In Part 1 you also learnt how to find out more about this particular message type, using the `ros2 interface show` command:

 ``` { .txt .no-copy }
 $ ros2 interface show geometry_msgs/msg/Twist